lulf/dove/README.md

 * framing - API for frame types and encoding/decoding of frames
 * transport - API for the underlying transport/network
 * sasl - SASL handling
+* conn - Low level API for sending and recieving frames on a connection
-* core - Low level API for writing AMQP clients
+* driver - Low level API for multiplexing events from multiple connections